 Saqqara is, without a doubt, one of the most fascinating and important archaeological sites on the entire planet.
-But being just a short drive away from the Giza Plateau – arguably the world’s most famous attraction – means it doesn’t quite get the attention it deserves.
+But being just a short drive away from the Giza Plateau – arguably the world’s most famous attraction – means that it doesn’t quite get the attention it deserves.
 Though many visit Saqqara as part of a half-day tour, it’s absolutely worth dedicating at least one full day here.
 In this in-depth Saqqara guide, we’ll cover all of the sites which are open to the public and how to reach each one.

 Saqqara functioned as the main necropolis for the ancient capital of Memphis.
 Burial sites here date back to the Early Dynastic times, and the site was in regular use up until the Roman takeover.
 That means that Saqqara was in continuous usage for around 3,000 years!

 The main focus here, however, is undoubtedly the Old Kingdom period of ancient Egypt (c.
 2686–2181 BC).
 The most notable landmark from that time is Djoser’s Step Pyramid – Egypt’s very first.
-And while many of the 4th dynasty burials took place in Giza, later 5th and 6th dynasty kings would return their attention to Saqqara.
+And while many of the 4th Dynasty burials took place in Giza, later 5th and 6th Dynasty kings would return their attention to Saqqara.

 In addition to the several ancient pyramids still standing, this is by far the best place in Egypt to admire tombs and artwork from the Old Kingdom.

 The overall area of Saqqara is both huge and very dense.
 Confusingly, it’s not always clear what tombs are currently open, nor are there any maps on-site at all.
 Furthermore, before my visit, I couldn’t come across any online articles with detailed advice on logistics and itinerary planning.
 This Saqqara guide, then, is meant to help those who want to see it all independently but aren’t sure how.